blog posts

 3. Likewise, click the Add New (+) button and enter the gateway address of ISP2 (here, 192.168.168.254) in the Gateway input field and your routing mark (here, GroupB) for this gatewGateway the Routing Mark drop-down menu.
 Select and then click Apply and OK button.

-4. Click the Add New (+) button again and enter any ISP gateway (here, 172.22.15.1) and the Apply and OK buttons.
-If you do not apply this path, your MikroTik will not be able to access the Internet.
+4. Click the Add New (+) button again, enter any ISP gateway (172.22.15.1), and click the Apply and OK buttons.
+If you do not apply this path, your MikroTik cannot access the Internet.

-After this configuration, your GroupA users will access the Internet through the ISP1 gatewGateway GroupB users will access the Internet through the ISP2 gatewGateway with this Mikrotik configuration, you will have a complete Load balancing network.
+After this configuration, your GroupA users will access the Internet through the ISP1 gatewGateway, and your GroupB users will access the Internet through the ISP2 gatewGateway.
+With this Mikrotik configuration, you will have a complete Load-balancing network.

-Now a question may arise in your mind.
-What happens if ISP disconnects?
+Now, a question may arise in your mind: What happens if your ISP disconnects?
 Yes, half of your users will be disconnected from the Internet.
-As I said earlier, this configuration is only for load balancing but not redundancy.
+As I said earlier, this configuration is only for load balancing, not redundancy.